marcalph/ml-biscuit/README.md

 A standardized (python only) ML project template with boilerplate code compliant with my OCDs - currently WIP, should be moved to a templating tool (e.g. cookiecutter) instead of the current copy/paste logic.

+### required tooling

+My opinionated hot take on what a python project should leverage as tooling encompasses:
+- a packaging tool, here `poetry`
+- a minimal local ci-suite, here inmplemented using `pre-commit`

 ### directory structure
 ------------